xinyiwu98/position-bias-in-attention/README.md

 ### 🚀 Run experiments

-This example trains a 2-layer transformer with causal masking and no positional encoding (NoPE) on a dataset biased toward the beginning of the sequence.
+This example trains a 2-layer self-attention network (SAN) with causal masking and no positional encoding (NoPE) on a dataset biased toward the beginning of the sequence.

 ```python